 Studies cited by the CDC have shown that the flu vaccine reduces the risk of doctor visits due to flu by approximately 60 percent among the overall population when the vaccine strains are similar to those spreading in the community.

-Flu Shots FAQ
+Flu Shots FAQs

 Approximately two weeks after the vaccine is administered, antibodies will begin to develop in the body that will help fight potential infection.